Event Planning and Hosting

 Council's Calendar of Events brochure is a great way to promote an event.
 This brochure is produced twice a year and is distributed to all Visitor Information Centres within the Shire, surrounding Visitor Information Centres and Melbourne's Federation Square

-To ensure your event is listed in the next Calendar of Events edition (April to October 2017), you will need to upload your event on the Australian Tourism Data Warehouse (ATDW) site by Friday 17 March to be included in the brochure.
+To ensure your event is listed in the next Calendar of Events edition (April to October 2017), you will need to upload your event on the Australian Tourism Data Warehouse (ATDW) site by the 31 August 2017 to be included in the brochure.

 The Australian Tourism Data Warehouse (ATDW) is a central distribution website for the Australian tourism industry, listing product and destination information from all Australian States and Territories.
-Events listed on the ATDW website will appear on various tourism and travel websites around Australia including Tourism Victoria's official consumer website www.visitvictoria.com, regional tourism oganisation's websites including Goulburn River Valley Tourism and Council’s website (events online calendar click here).
+All events listed on the ATDW website will appear on various tourism and travel websites around Australia including Tourism Victoria's official consumer website www.visitvictoria.com, regional tourism oganisation's websites including Goulburn River Valley Tourism and Council’s website (to view the events online calendar click here).

 Please note that the criteria still remains for events to be included in the brochure: